rocktronica/OneFileCMS/readme.markdown

 ### This is basically just a file manager with a text editor- why is it being called a CMS?

-Well, because "OneFileCMS" sounds way cooler than "OneFileFileManagerwithTextEditor".
+Well, because "OneFileCMS" sounds way cooler (relatively speaking) than "OneFileFileManagerwithTextEditor".

 ### Multi-Language Support?

 Yes!
-Currently, English, German, and Spanish are available.
+Currently, English (EN), German (DE), Spanish (ES), and Dutch (NL) are available.

 If you speak another language and would like to contribute, translations into other languages are welcomed and appreciated!
 Just use the English language file (or any of the others) as a template, and translate each word, phrase, etc., as appropriate.
-(Someone told me he was working on an Esparento translation, but that might have been a joke...)
+(Someone told me he was working on an Esparento translation...)

 ### Can I have more than one username/password?

 Yes!
 Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, in each copy, maintain different usernames and passwords.
 Also, so that one user does not login/logout the other, change the value of the $session_name config variable.

 Now, since there is no database or other means of granular control or access logging, multiple usernames may be kind of pointless.
-On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.
+However, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.

 --------------------------------------------------------------------------------